The strong amalgamation property into union: Preservation conditions.

 \item Suppose that $J \subseteq I$, $\mathcal F$ is a family of coarseness conditions on $I$ and let $\mathcal K$ be the class of all $I$-indexed multiposets which satisfy the coarseness conditions in $\mathcal F$ and such that all orders $\leq_j$ with $j \in J$ are linear.
 Then $\mathcal K$ has SAPU. \item In particular, the theory of a partial order $\leq$ together with a linearization of $\leq$ has SAPU. \end{enumerate}

-If $I$ is finite, then in each case the class of finite structures has a Fra\"\i ss\'e limit $\mathbf M$ and the first-order theory $Th(\mathbf M)$ is $ \omega$-categorical and has quantifier elimination; moreover, $Th(\mathbf M)$ is the model-completion of the first-order theory axiomatizing the class under consideration. \end{theorem}
+If $I$ is finite, then in each case the class of finite structures has a Fra\"\i ss\'e limit $\mathbf M$ and the first-order theory $Th(\mathbf M)$ is $ \omega$-categorical and has quantifier elimination; moreover, $Th(\mathbf M)$ is the model completion of the first-order theory axiomatizing the class under consideration. \end{theorem}

 \begin{proof} (1) Formally, the theorem is not a consequence of Proposition \ref{T}.
 However, if we apply the proof of Proposition \ref{pu} simultaneously for all the relations involved, we get a structure for the appropriate language.
 Since the order relations are all transitive, we are always in case b, hence coarseness is preserved.